 Chief Justice Major Harding presents Walter in 1999 with the only proclamation in the history of the Supreme Court of Florida, titled “A Proclamation In Praise And Appreciation Of Walter W. Manley II.”

-Walter with former Florida Supreme Court chief justices Dick Ervin and Steve O’Connell, who both wrote forewords for the 1st volume of the Florida Supreme Court history, praised in reviews as the finest state supreme court history ever written.
+Walter with former Florida Supreme Court chief justices Dick Ervin and Steve O’Connell, who both wrote effusive, generous forewords for the 1st volume of the Florida Supreme Court history, praised in reviews as the most outstanding state supreme court history ever written.
+Both Ervin and O’Connell were good friends with prominent Florida attorney Walter W. Manley, Walter’s father.

 The only proclamation ever issued by the Supreme Court of Florida: “A Proclamation In Praise And Appreciation Of Walter W. Manley II”